In this Azure PowerShell article, we will discuss the syntax and usage of the New-AzResource Azure PowerShell cmdlet with implementation examples.

 Well, let’s cross check in Azure Portal if the website TsInfoweb is successfully created.
 To check that, log in to the Azure Portal and search for App services and then I found that the website has been created successfully, you can check out the below screen shot for your reference.

-If you don’t want the Azure resource any more then you can use the Remove-AzResource PowerShell command to remove the Azure resource in a span of seconds.
+If you don’t want the Azure resource anymore, then you can use the Remove-AzResource PowerShell command to remove the Azure resource in seconds.

 Wrapping Up